Understanding Tax & Property

 A special 15% rate is applied to residential properties held in a 'corporate envelope' costing over £500,000.

-There is a 2% SDLT surcharge on non-UK residents purchasing residential property in England and Northern Ireland applies.
+A 2% SDLT surcharge on non-UK residents purchasing residential property in England and Northern Ireland applies.

 The current rates of SDLT for the purchase of non-residential property are as follows: